aaroncrutchfield/Android-Apprentice/Section I - Your First Android App/Chapter 03 - Activities/README.md

 # Chapter 03: Activities

-Column: May 04, 2019 4:38 PM
-Description: Android apps are built around a set of screens that have a specific purpose.
+Android apps are built around a set of screens that have a specific purpose.
 Each screen you see in an app is known as an Activity.
 An Activity is built around a single task that you want your user to perform.
 FInished: No

 # Resources